 If you have always wanted to learn how to play these Lightfoot standards, but never learned how, this video is definitely for you; plus, you will learn some good playing techniques that you can use when you play other music.

-My links above (title and image) and here are to Sheet Music Plus, a good source for guitar instruction and sheet music.
-The DVD is also available from Amazon.
+My links above (title and image) are to Sheet Music Plus, an especially good source for guitar instruction and sheet music, although sometimes Amazon has better prices.

 The two hour special captures the sounds of the decade, from the folk music of Ian and Sylvia, and the rhythm ’n’ blues of Ronnie Hawkins, to the many other legendary stars like Joni Mitchell, The Guess Who, Neil Young, Anne Murray, The Band, cult heroes like David Wiffen, The Collectors and Mashmakhan, and some of Canada’s brightest younger stars including Blue Rodeo, Barenaked Ladies and Sarah Harmer.